SasanTazayoni/space-invaders/README.md

 * More ranks of aliens can be added (i.e more powerful than the red aliens with more pressurising projectiles).
 * A game difficulty can be implemented for those who are more casual gamers as well as for the skilled gamers.

+## Technologies used

+### Languages used

+* HTML5
+* CSS3
+* JavaScript

+### Frameworks, libraries and programs used

+* [Font Awesome](https://fontawesome.com/) used for github icon and sound toggler.
+* [Coolors](https://coolors.co/) used to display colour palette used on the website.
+* [Google Fonts](https://fonts.google.com/) used to import 'Exo 2' font.
+* [Github](https://github.com/) used to host repository.
+* [Github pages](https://pages.github.com/) used to deploy the application.
+* [VSCode](https://code.visualstudio.com/) used to develop project.
+* [Lighthouse](https://developer.chrome.com/docs/lighthouse/overview/) used for performance review.
+* [Caniuse](https://caniuse.com/) used to check compatibility of code syntax with other browsers.
+* [PowerMapper](https://www.powermapper.com/) used to check compatibility of website with other browsers.
+* [ChatGPT](https://chat.openai.com/) used to verify code and for problem-solving.
+* [StackOverflow](https://stackoverflow.com/) used to problem solve and deal with queries.
+* [Epidemicsound](https://www.epidemicsound.com/) used to obtain sound effects for the application.
+* [Favicon.io](https://favicon.io/) used to generate favicon.
+* [Unsplash](https://unsplash.com/) used to obtain background picture for the main menu.
+* [Hiclipart.com](https://www.hiclipart.com/) used to obtain sprite for player spaceship.
+* [Opensea.io](https://opensea.io/) used to obtain alien sprites.
+* [Paint 3D](https://apps.microsoft.com/store/detail/paint-3d/9NBLGGH5FV99) used to establish a blank background for all sprites.
+* [Youtube](https://www.youtube.com/watch?v=MCVU0w73uKI&t) used as a tutorial to understand concepts of collision and for the basis of building out this project.